-If your ID does not have your current address, please bring another item as a proof of address that has been issued in the last 30 days (postmarked mail, utility bill), or an imprinted bank check, a current lease or contract (within 30 days) with the applicant’s name and address, a vehicle registration card, a deed or title for property in the city.
+If your ID does not have your current address, please bring another item that has been issued in the last 30 days as proof of address (postmarked mail, utility bill), or an imprinted bank check, a current lease or contract (within 30 days) with the applicant’s name and address, a vehicle registration card, or a deed or title for property in the city.
 An electronic bill, rental/lease agreement, or bank statement may be used to fulfill the residence requirement.

 Cards for Those Under 18

-Individuals under the age of 18 and under may not apply online but must be accompanied by a parent or guardian to get a library card.
-Adults may also begin the application process online for physical cards themselves and their children and pick physical cards later.
+Individuals under the age of 18 may not apply online but must be accompanied by a parent or guardian to get a library card.
 Individuals under the age of 18 must have their parent or guardian present in order to receive a physical library card.
-Young adults between the ages of 13 and 17 have the same borrowing privileges as a adult, at the discretion of the parent or legal guardian.
+Young adults between the ages of 14 and 17 have the same borrowing privileges as an adult, at the discretion of the parent or legal guardian.
 The library is not responsible for monitoring content of materials checked out using a young adult card.
-Card holders (in the case of individuals under 18, their parent or guardian) are responsible for all materials checked out on their cards and fines and fees that are may become associated with the card.
+Card holders (in the case of individuals under 18, their parent or guardian) are responsible for all materials checked out on their cards along with any fines and fees that may become associated with the card.
 Patrons who sign application forms agree to abide by the regulations and guidelines of the Library.
 All materials checked out are confidential and can only be revealed to the cardholder.

 You get a PIN when you sign up for your library card.
-It’s a four-digit number that allows you access to the online catalog remotely, to log in to certain remote databases, to get on the Internet computers.
-Every patron has a PIN if they have a library card...they just might not know it and they can call us, give us their library card number, and we can provide the PIN.
+It’s a four-digit number that allows you access to the online catalog remotely, to log in to certain remote databases, and to get on the Internet computers.
+Every patron has a PIN if they have a library card, but they just might not know it and they can call us, give us their library card number, and we can provide the PIN.

 The Decatur Public Library will keep confidential all records relating to your card registration and the materials you borrow.